adumont/AlexForth6809/docs/day02/README.md

 802A  6EB1                JMP [,Y++]
 ```

-In our simple example above, `IP` will be restored to $8072, and `NEXT` will jump into `ENDLESS` to end our program as expected.
+In our simple example above, `IP` will be restored to $8072, and `NEXT` will jump into `ENDLESS` to continue with our program as expected.

 ## Return Stack

 In our implementation, the Return Stack will simply be the hardware (processor) stack.

-We've already seen how COLON will save `IP` to the return stack before rerouting the thread by updating `IP` to a new value right after the exact JMP that called COLON, in the definition of the *colon defined word*.
+We've already seen how COLON will save `IP` to the return stack before rerouting the thread by updating `IP` to a new address, that points right after the very `JMP` that called `COLON`, in the definition of the *colon defined word*.

 Once the *colon defined word* ends, it will run `SEMI` that will pull and restore `IP` from the return stack, and run `NEXT` putting up back on track in the original thread.